Data Quality

 Budgets and stakeholders

 The solution is to demonstrate its overall business value.
-A good basis for this is to give real-life examples of company issues that arose from bad data quality — which grew from little to no data governance practices.
-Another method is to show how specific data governance program policies can help achieve overall company goals.
+A good basis for this is to give real-life examples of company issues that arose from bad data quality, which grew from little to no data governance practices.
+Another method is showing how specific data governance program policies can help achieve company goals.

-Once implemented, your organization should set up quantifiable ways to measure data quality improvements as a result of data governance.
-Similarly, share materials that show the correlation between data governance, and data quality and successful business strategies and results.
+Once implemented, your organization should set up quantifiable ways to measure data quality improvements due to data governance.
+Similarly, share materials that show the correlation between data quality and governance, and successful business strategies and results.
+Showing how data quality and governance benefit each other and overall business strategies can help stakeholders grasp the importance of data governance.

 Hidden Anchor